March 25, 2023

 Williams Advanced Engineering and Anglo American are jointly developing the world's largest electronically-driven hydrogen fuel cell dump truck.

-In order to reduce carbon dioxide emissions inatmosphere, partners are upgrading a giant mining truck.
-It will be equipped with a lithium-ion battery with a capacity of more than 1000 kWh, WAE's own design, which will be supplemented by a fuel cell and a hydrogen storage tank.
-The fuel supply on board will allow the truck to work in a continuous mode without the need for distraction for a long charge from the network.
+In order to reduce carbon dioxide emissions inatmosphere, partners are upgrading a giant mining dump truck.
+It will be equipped with a lithium-ion battery with a capacity of more than 1000 kWh, developed by WAE, which will be supplemented with a fuel cell and a hydrogen storage tank.
+The fuel supply on board will allow the truck to operate continuously without the need for long-term chargingfrom the network.

 In addition, the dump truck will recover most of the energy expended during the descent, thanks to the regenerative braking system.

-The WAE truck will become the world's largest electric car, and will be twice as powerful as the current record holder - the Swiss eDumper.
+The WAE truck will be the world's largest electric vehicle, and will have twice the power of the current record holder.
+Swiss eDumper.

 Tests of the new electric dump truck will begin at the end of 2020 and will be held in the quarries of South Africa.